tudat-team/tudat-space/docs/source/_src_api/environment_setup/create_models/available.rst

 Body Shape Model
 ################

-.. class:: Spherical Body Shape Settings
+.. class:: Spherical Body Shape

   Model defining a body shape as a perfect sphere, with the sphere radius provided by the user.